ngs-docs/angus/counting.md

   - -i tells salmon where to look for the index
   - -p tells salmon how many threads to use
   - -l tells salmon the type of the read library (here, inward facing, unstranded reads).
 For a more in-depth description of the library types and how to specify them in salmon, have a look here in the docs.
-  - -1 similar to RapMap, this tells salmon where to find the first reads of the pair
+  - -1 this tells salmon where to find the first reads of the pair
   - -2 tells salmon where to find the second reads of the pair
   - -o tells salmon where (the directory) to write the output for this sample.
 The directory (and the path to it) will be created if it doesn’t exist.